About us

 Outdoor games and challenges

-Children under 5 must be accompanied by a parent or carer and those age 5 or over can stay for the session in the care of our Naturewatch Volunteers.
 We advise everyone to 'dress for mess', with coats, walking shoes or wellies in cold weather and sun hats and sunscreen in warmer weather, as some of the session is always spent outside.

 Guided Bat Walks

-Join us for for some local Bat Spotting
+Join us for for some local bat spotting

 Bats are fascinating creatures.
-And we love the ones we have on site.Â
+And we love the ones we have on site.

-Special hosted walks that take you on a guided tour of the area as you get a chance to go bat spotting!
-Learn all about these beautiful creatures and get a chance to glimpse them in their natural habitat.
+On the walk, you will learn all about these beautiful creatures and get a chance to glimpse them in their natural habitat.
 We walk the site with bat detectors so you can hear them echo-locate.
-The kids love these events.
-We are happy to host private Bat Walks for any occasion.